jsuarezbaron/rckt-frdm-k64f-gpio-app/README.md

 # GPIO output on the Freedom K64F board

 This application demonstrates GPIO input and output on the Freedom K64F board.
 The on-board RGB LED cycles through color combinations and reads the state of switch SW3.

 The application sets the on-board RGB LED to display its color combinations.
-While switch SW3 is pressed, the LED will not change the LED color.
+While switch SW3 is pressed, the LED does not change the LED color.

 ## Sample Output